List of Donald Duck universe characters: Hortense

 Hortense was Scrooge McDuck's horse during his adventures in his youth.
 The mare was originally named Widowmaker, belonging to Murdo McKenzie.
 When Scrooge wanted to enlist as a cowboy in McKenzie's payroll, McKenzie offered him the job if he could successfully manage to ride his most violent-tempered horse.
 Scrooge would have fallen off the horse like everyone else before him, but his belt was accidentally caught in the saddle knob, keeping him in the saddle while the horse did her utmost to throw him off.
 Impressed by Scrooge's performance, McKenzie enlisted him as a cowboy and gave him the horse Widowmaker as a gift.
 Impressed by the horse's temper, Scrooge renamed her Hortense after his little sister, claiming both had equally bad tempers (much to his sister's chagrin).
 Tamed by Scrooge, Hortense later expressed impressive skills in galloping very fast, keeping her calm in dire situations and even controlling other animals.

-Hortense was also the name of the ostrich in the 1937 short Donald's Ostrich.